-I've had both Speckled and Light Sussexes in my flock for several years now, and wouldn't be without them.
+I've had both Speckled and Light Sussex chickens in my flock for several years now, and wouldn't be without them.
 The photos in this article are all of my own chickens.

 In terms of care they will – as will any chicken – appreciate a safe place to roost and some ground in which to range.

-Would I recommend them for the family flock?
+Would I recommend the Light Sussex for a family flock?
 Absolutely!